 Other reading I’ve been doing of late: my friend Becka McKay lent me a copy of Inferno done by 20 different translators that I’m also slowly working my way through.
 I’ve read Dante a number of times–did a class with John DuVal at Arkansas where we read multiple translations of each section–but it’s been a few years since I sat down and really savored it.
 I’m going at a slow pace–a couple of cantos every couple of nights–and the different voices are really interesting.
 I’ll do a post on the differences when I finish it.

 I’m working on a review of Stacey Lynn Brown’s Cradle Song for The Rumpus, and I just received a copy of the complete correspondence between Elizabeth Bishop and Robert Lowell, which I’m looking forward to dipping into.
 I finished Robert Creeley’s Pieces and realized I’ll have to read it several more times before I really get what he’s doing, and that I may never get it.
 I’ve also received (as review copies) new collections from Derek Wolcott and Carl Phillips, as well as a copy of some translations from the Chinese.
-All await, along with those
+All await, along with those I mentioned in my last post along these lines.
+Hmmm.

 I couldn’t pass it up.
 I was hoping to add some different functionality to my main blog, so I set one up to test on, and the name was available.
 What was I supposed to do?